Pherwerz/pherwerz/README.md

   <tr>
     <td colspan="2">
-      Metacare Admin dashboard, this is aimed at helping employees interract with customers and the system in an easy way
+      Metacare Admin dashboard, this is aimed at helping employees interract with customers and the system in an easy way.
+This app makes use of libaryies like chartjs and the likes.
     </td>
   </tr>
 </table>